Ready to plant your own garden? Here’s how to start a vegetable garden from scratch so you can begin harvesting food.

 - Talk to your local gardening friends to find out what grows well in your region.
 Or visit your local cooperative extension office.
 Choosing plants that thrive in your region will lead you to a successful gardening season.

 - Don’t forget about fruit when you’re starting a garden from scratch!
 Unlike an annual garden, fruit trees and shrubs will produce for years.
 Try your hand at planting a nectarine from seed or growing blueberries in a container.

 - Besides choosing the different vegetable varieties, you’ll want to decide how you feel about using hybrids or transgenically modified seeds.
 I cover the difference between them and non-hybrid, open-pollinated seeds here.

 - Do you want to start with seeds or seedlings?
 Or maybe some of each?

-- If you’re hoping to add herbs to your garden, you can start with seeds, a plant, or find a friend from whom you can take a cutting.
+- If you’re hoping to add both vegetables and herbs to your garden, you can start with seeds, a plant, or find a friend from whom you can take a cutting.
 Here’s how you can make a rooting hormone for more success.

 Plan for pests

 Pests are a inevitable part of gardening, whether it’s a bug or a disease or a critter.
 Knowing how to handle pests in the garden will help you avoid some problems and tackle others quickly.
 I positively always avoid harsh chemicals and poisons in the garden, opting for organic methods.
 I don’t want to be exposed to the poisons, and I certainly don’t want to harm the beneficial bugs while I’m trying to eradicate the ones that are a nuisance.